bSI-InfraRoom/IFC-Specification/IFC4x3/Sections/Core data schemas/Schemas/IfcProductExtension/Entities/IfcRelInterferesElements/Documentation.md

 * _ImpliedOrder_=FALSE The _RelatingElement_ and _RelatedElement_ have no priority among each other.
 If the interference is to be resolved then no information about whether the _InterferenceGeometry_ should be subtracted from the _RelatingElement_ or the _RelatedElement_ can be traced.
 This would be the case for clash detection results.
 * _ImpliedOrder_=UNKNOWN No information about the priorities is provided.

-The _InterferenceGeometry_ attribute is used to define the physical interference shape, it can be part of the shape of one of the elements of the relationship or define the interface between the two shapes.
+The _InterferenceGeometry_ attribute is used to define the physical interference shape, it can be part of the shape of one of the elements used in the relationship or define the interface between the two shapes.
-The _InterferenceSpace_ attribute is used to define the spatial interference space, expressed by a specific _IfcSpatialZone_ of predefined type INTERFERENCE.
+The _InterferenceSpace_ attribute is used to define the interference space, expressed by a specific _IfcSpatialZone_ of predefined type INTERFERENCE.

 The _InterferenceType_ property optionally specifies the type of interference between the two elements, two set of default types are provided:
 * **Oriented interferences types** imply usage of _ImpliedOrder_ set to TRUE and specific choice of _RelatingElement_ and _RelatedElement_ to be meaningful:
   * Crosses: the _RelatingElement_ is crossing the _RelatedElement_ (e.g. Railway crossing a road)
   * PassesThrough: the _RelatingElement_ is passing through the _RelatedElement_ (e.g. a Road passing inside a tunnel)
   * PassesOver: the _RelatingElement_ is passing over the _RelatedElement_ (e.g a bridge passing over a water canal)
-  * PassesUnder: the _RelatingElement_ is passing under the _RelatedElement_ (e.g a Pipe passing under a road)
+  * PassesUnder: the _RelatingElement_ is passing under the _RelatedElement_ (e.g a Tunnel passing under a road)
 * **Non oriented interferences types** do not imply specific values of _ImpliedOrder_ (but can still be set to detail shape interference calculation)
   * Clash: The _RelatingElement_ and _RelatedElement_ have a spatial or shape-based clash
   * Along: The _RelatingElement_ and _RelatedElement_ have a common frontier/surface